zukudm/nolus/README.md

 ### Install Ansible

-It is necessary to do it only once on the server.
 <details>

 Connect to the Linux box, where you are going to run the node and run commands to install Ansible